k-harjo/MysterySeekers/README.md

 ## Overview

-Fantasy Merge Quest is a fantasy adventure merge simulation game developed as part of a capstone project for the Master of Science in Software Engineering program.
-In this game, players collect and merge magical items to create powerful artifacts, which they can use to complete quests, defeat monsters, and unlock new areas in a richly detailed fantasy world.
+Fantasy Adventure RPG is a fantasy-themed roleplaying game developed as part of a capstone project for the Master of Science in Software Engineering program.
+Players can explore a magical world, craft items, embark on quests, and engage in various roleplaying activities.
+The game combines elements from roleplaying games, escape obbies, and adventure games, providing a rich and immersive experience.

 ### Project Vision

-The vision for Fantasy Merge Quest is to create an engaging and immersive gaming experience that demonstrates advanced software engineering skills.
+The vision for Fantasy Adventure RPG is to create an engaging and immersive gaming experience that demonstrates advanced software engineering skills.
 The project aims to showcase a broad range of competencies including game design, programming, user experience design, and project management, all while delivering a fun and captivating game.

 ### Key Features

-**Merge Mechanics:** Players can merge various magical items to create more powerful artifacts.

-**Quests:** A variety of quests that guide the player through the game's story and world.

-**Character Progression:** Players can level up and gain new abilities, making their characters stronger and more versatile.

-**Exploration:** A vast fantasy world with multiple realms to explore, each with its own unique challenges and treasures.

-**Procedural Generation:** Dynamic generation of quests and items to ensure endless gameplay possibilities.
+**Roleplaying Elements:** Character customization, interactive world, and a variety of activities.

+**Adventure and Exploration:** Quests and storylines, an expansive world with different regions, towns, and dungeons.

-**Social Features:** Guilds, trading, and multiplayer quests to foster community interaction.
+**Escape Obby Features:** Challenging obstacles and villains to defeat.

+**Crafting System:** Collect resources and craft items, with an upgrading system to improve items.

 ### Technologies and Tools